FuzzDOT/drhelp/README.md

 <h3 align="center">Dr. Help</h3>

   <p align="center">
-    [Pre-Beta Development] An intelligent deep learning algorithm designed to assist the general public and medical specialists in revolutionizing the future of medicine
+    An intelligent deep learning algorithm designed to assist the general public and medical specialists in revolutionizing the future of medicine
     <br />
     <a href="https://github.com/FuzzDOT/drhelp"><strong>Explore the docs »</strong></a>
     <br />